In this episode, Byron and Oren talk about AGI, Aristo, the future of work, conscious machines, and Alexa.

 So, we chose to start higher up in the ladder, and it was kind of a Goldilocks thing, right?
 It was more language-focused and, in a funny way, easier than doing a one-year-old, or a four-year-old.
 And—at the same time—not as hard as, say, college-level biology questions or AP questions, which involve very complicated language and reasoning.

 It is an analog, right?
 In the sense that AI has done well with having narrow tasks and, you know, limited domains.
-At the same time, it’s probably not the word, really.
-So, from my point of view… There are, if you look—and this is something that we’ve learned—at the tremendous variety in these questions, and not only variety of ways of saying things, but also variety because these tests often require you to take something that you could have an understanding of—like gravity or photosynthesis—but then apply it to a particular situation.
+At the same time, it's probably not the word, really.
+There are, if you look—and this is something that we've learned—at the tremendous variety in these questions, and not only variety of ways of saying things, but also variety because these tests often require you to take something that you could have an understanding of—like gravity or photosynthesis—but then apply it to a particular situation.

 "What happens if we take a plant and move it nearer to the window?"
 So that combination means that the combination of basic scientific knowledge, with an application to a real-world situation, means that it's really quite varied.
 And it's really a much harder AI problem to answer fourth-grade science questions than it is to solve Go.

-I completely get that, and so I’m going to ask you a question.
-And it’s going to sound like I’m changing the topic, but it is germane.
-Do you believe that we’re on a path to building an AGI—a general intelligence?
-And is this… In fact, it’s like, you’re going to learn things doing this—where all we will need to do, maybe, is scale them up more and more, faster, faster, better and better, and you’ll have an AGI?
-Is this on that trajectory, or is an AGI something completely unrelated to what you’re trying to do here?
+I completely get that.
+I'm going to ask you a question, and it's going to sound like I'm changing the topic, but it is germane.
+Do you believe that we're on a path to building an AGI—a general intelligence?
+You're going to learn things doing this, and is it, like, all we will need to do is scale them up more and more, faster, faster, better and better, and you'll have an AGI?
+Is this on that trajectory, or is an AGI something completely unrelated to what you're trying to do here?